ChrisHogan17/info-201-king-county-evictions/README.md

 That stated, the target audience would then be focused on the representatives and lobbying groups that have the power to push the bill through the Washington State Legislature.

 Below are 3 specific questions that our project will answer for our audience:
-- How many evictions are due to amounts less than one month's rent?
+- How many evictions are due to having less than one month's rent?
-- How many are no cause v.s. non payment of rent v.s. others?
+- How many are "no cause" v.s. non-payment of rent and others?
-- Which area(by zip code) has the most evictions?
+- Which area (by zip code) has the most evictions?

 ## Technical Description